asterics/AsTeRICS/Documentation/docs/plugins/processors/AmazonEchoControl.md

 Component Type: Processors (Subcategory: Home Control)

-This plugin is based on the openHAB plugin, but is only used to control the AmazonEchoControl binding from openHAB.
+This plugin is based on the openHAB plugin, but is only used to control the [AmazonEchoControl binding][5] from openHAB.

 The plugin controls the AmazonEchoControl binding from openHAB.
-It is configured to interact directly with the binding. [openHAB documentation][1].
+It is configured to interact directly with the binding.

+See the [openHAB documentation][1].

-This component uses the provided REST API of openHAB to read and write the state of different nodes (called items) within the openHAB system.
+This component uses the provided REST API of openHAB to read and write the state of different nodes, called items within the openHAB system.

 ## Requirements